MrRaidrop/ESP-MoNet/docs/camera_module.md

 ---

-> **TL;DR** – The camera module captures once, copies zero, adapts to Wi‑Fi in real time, and never loses a frame even if the router goes down.
+> **TL;DR** — The camera service publishes raw JPEG frames over msg_bus, adapts its FPS to RSSI, and buffers uploads when offline — all with zero memory copies.
-Plug in, subscribe, profit
+Modular, efficient, and resilient.
+Just plug in your handler.